 Payments on credit card can be done in three ways- the most simple and convenient way to make the payments is pay off the entire principal amount before the due day without paying the interest on it.
 Second way of paying the outstanding amount is pay small amount now and carry the rest of the principal amount in future by paying interest on it.

 The third option to make the payment against the amount and converting the entire amount into an equated monthly installment for credit cards-much like you pay each month in a personal loan or home loan.
-The first and most important thing which you need to understand about this whole process of EMI how does EMI on credit card work, before committing to such a liability.
+The first and most important thing which you need to understand about this whole process of How credit card EMI works, before committing to such a liability.
 Let’s first try to understand the impact of converting a payment into such EMI purchase on credit card.
 If you are in an impression that credit card companies are allowing to pay the amount in small monthly installments without charging anything then you are wrong.
 You will be shocked to know about the charges you are paying on your monthly EMIs, if you read the terms and conditions of the credit card company or the monthly statement you receive as credit card bill.
 Here are some important points that you should consider before selecting this option of EMIs.

-How does EMIs on credit card works?: Credit card companies earn their profit and make money by earning interest on late payment that generally people make.
+Credit card companies earn their profit and make money by earning interest on late payment that generally people make.
 If you are among those customers who are paying off their credit card bills within the due dates, then essentially you are not into their good books and not the dear customers as you are not giving them opportunity to earn more money on your financial transactions.

 To make profit and earn more these credit card companies lure customers by telling them options to repay-in-future or pay-interest option, the EMI on credit card option works great to their benefit.
 It is beneficial for various buyers as he/she might be having some financial crunch or financial limitations due to that he/she is not able to make the full payment.
 So, this EMI option gives them a temporary relief and extended credit limit to shop and buy things on credit and pay later.

-Two types of EMI offered by the bank: Almost all credit card companies offer two types of EMIs-one is a free zero interest rate EMI and the other is low interest rate EMI.
+Almost all credit card companies offer two types of EMIs-one is a free zero interest rate EMI and the other is low interest rate EMI.
 One type is free zero interest rate EMI and the other type is a low interest rate EMI.
 The late payment interest rates that you would have paid normally in case of non EMI option.
 This low EMI means that the bank understand your inability to pay the whole amount in one segment, therefore, it allows you to convert into future dated payments with a slight lower interest rate.
 If the credit card companies do not allow for this, then you might actually default and not even pay the interest part, leave alone the principal amount.
 So, it is a good option for them as well.

 - Zero rate EMIs: Zero interest rate EMI is a also a good option to make the payment against your credit card debt.
 As in this option you don’t have to pay anything extra here and the credit card company does not earn anything out of you.
 Therefore, it is total win-win situation for you to avail this option and pay in easy monthly installments without paying anything extra.